On partially hyperbolic diffeomorphisms in dimension three via a notion of autonomous dynamics: Introduction and statement of main results

-One may derive some questions: in Theorem \ref{3D}, what happens if the vector fields $X_s$, $X_c$, and $X_u$ are only Lipschitz?\\ In Theorem \ref{2D}, we can assume that the surface $S$ is not closed.
+- In Theorem \ref{2D}, we can assume that the surface $S$ is not closed.
 In this case, if $S$ has finite volume (given by the framing $\mathcal{F}$) and the diffeomorphism $\varphi$ has hyperbolic cocycle matrix, then the framing $\mathcal{F}$ is flat defining a translation structure on $S$.
 Suppose that $S$ has finite topology (of finite type) then, is it isomorphic, as a surface with a translation structure, to a translation surface with a finite number of points removed (including the singularities)?